-- In Finland the main objective in adult education is to enhance and improve the adult education in practice. - In Finland the main orientation is to a person, trying to ensure education and training for everyone according to the individual's needs. - In Poland there is quite a theoretical aim to specify the directions of continual adult education. - The Polish concentrate in developing knowledge based society. - In Poland vocational education should help decrease unemployment. - In Germany adult education is mostly oriented to professional and personal development and cooperation of learners, teachers and scientists and to exchanging the experiences among countries. - In Lithuania the main objectives for developing vocational adult education are focused on the creation of the National Framework of Qualifications and to provisioning Lifelong Learning opportunities for everyone, making the best conditions for gaining, improving or changing qualifications.
+- In Finland main objective in adult education is enhancing and improving the adult education in practice. - In Finland there is a very big orientation to a person, trying to make education most suitable for everyone. - In Poland there is quite theoretical aim to specify the directions of continual adult education. - The Polish are concentrated to developing knowledge based on society. - In Poland vocational education should help to decrease unemployment. - In Germany adult education is the most oriented to professional and personal development and cooperation of learners, teachers and scientists and to exchanging the experience among countries. - In Lithuania the main objectives for developing vocational adult education are pointed to creation the National Framework of Qualifications and to provision of Lifelong Learning opportunities for everyone, making the best conditions for gaining, improving or changing qualifications.

 1.3.
-The main target groups in adult education pointed out in presented policy papers including university graduates (promoting enterprise and competitiveness); Also it is very important to develop distance learning as a means of supporting for people living in rural areas.
+The main target groups in adult education pointed out in presented policy papers

-A lot of attention is paid on immigrants' in Finland and Finnish vocational education will be developed to cater for immigrants' special needs.
+It is very big attention for immigrants' in Finland and Finnish vocational education will be developed to cater for immigrants' special needs.
 Measures will be taken to make better use of the education and training completed by immigrants abroad through more flexible recognition of prior learning and by means of necessary supplementary education.

-In Poland there is no attention paid to immigrants.
+In Poland there is no attention for immigrants.
 But it is urgent to develop an environment and conditions encouraging a more widespread participation in vocational education of persons who have already left the system of education.
-The Polish give priority to educating older people and those of low qualifications (supporting their professional activeness) as well as young people,
+The Polish give priority to educating older people and those of low qualifications (supporting their professional activeness) as well as young people, including university graduates (promoting enterprise and competitiveness); Also it is very important to develop a distance learning as a means of supporting for people living in rural areas.

-In Germany there is an orientation to overcoming of barriers for further training, especially in rural areas, too.
-Support is given to gifted pupils, apprentices in dual vocational education and university students / support for young researchers.
+In Germany there is an orientation to overcoming of barriers for further training, especially in rural areas too.
+A support is given for gifted pupils, apprentices in dual vocational education and university students / support for young researchers.

-- Even if the main target group in adult education are people, who are over 25, but different countries separate specific groups, for which education is very necessary; - In Finland this group is immigrants; - In Poland the main groups are: persons who have already left the system of education, older people (50+years old) and those with low qualifications. - In Germany and also in Poland one of the main groups is people who live in rural areas - In Germany gifted pupils and researchers are also the main target groups.
+- Even the main target group in adult education is person, who is over 25, but different countries separate specific groups, for which education is very necessary; - In Finland this group is immigrants; - In Poland the main groups are: persons who hale already left the system of education, older people (50+years old) and those of low qualifications. - In Germany and also in Poland one of the main group is people who live in rural areas - In Germany gifted pupils and researchers are also the main target groups too.